Network Management Disclosure

 Time Warner Cable’s Dedicated Internet Access service is often provided pursuant to service level agreements, which include performance capabilities that are tailored to the needs of the particular customer.
 As such, the precise performance metrics will vary.
 One important component of broadband performance is throughput speed.
 As a general matter, Dedicated Internet Access service is available with throughput speeds of between 5 and 100 Mbps, upstream and downstream.
 Another technical aspect of broadband performance is “latency”—the average time for a data packet to travel from one point on the network to another.
 Again, generally speaking, Dedicated Internet Access service is offered with latency between 40 and 50 milliseconds (ms).

 When offered in conjunction with a service level agreement, Dedicated Internet Access is provided with assurances that customers will actually experience the performance capabilities assured by Time Warner Cable.
-For information concerning the performance metrics applicable to your service or available from Time Warner Cable, please consult your service order or contact a customer service representative, or visit www.twc.com/business.
+For information concerning the performance metrics applicable to your service or available from Time Warner Cable, please consult your service order or contact a customer service representative, or visit business.timewarnercable.com.

 B. Description and Impact of Specialized Services